Slendy/ProjectLighthouse/CONTRIBUTING.md

 # Contributing

-## Setting up MySQL
+## Setting up PostgreSQL

-Project Lighthouse requires a MySQL database.
+Project Lighthouse requires a PostgreSQL database.
 For Linux users running docker, one can be set up using the `docker-compose.yml` file in the root of the project folder.

 Next, make sure the `LIGHTHOUSE_DB_CONNECTION_STRING` environment variable is set correctly.
 By default, it